Exaga/SAREPO_theme/README.md

 # SAREPO_theme
 SAREPO_theme is an Apache mod_autoindex fancyindexing front-end for viewing a Slackware ARM local mirror repository in a browser.
 It is designed to support https://github.com/Exaga/local-slackwarearm-repo and work in conjunction with the repository that's created and managed by that process.

 SAREPO_theme features a basic file search function that's PHP driven.
 Blank spaces and/or wildcards are not supported.
 PHP needs to be enabled on the host server in order to use the search function.
+There are header.html and footer.html files available for those who do not have PHP server capabilities.
+In this case, just change header.php and footer.php to header.html and footer.html respectively.

 ![Image1](https://user-images.githubusercontent.com/19157861/189724543-b48a258d-36a0-4fe6-b00d-4fcea33aeeec.jpg)